 Effective Fitness Routine That Doesn’t Require a Ton of Time

 When I first started doing these workouts, I noticed results within the first two weeks.
 My clothes fit looser and I had more energy.
 Within just three months I lost a few inches, gained more strength, stamina, and energy.
 My arms and thighs were slimmer and more toned, my butt more lifted, and my core more defined.
-These workouts definitely keep you in shape and overall feeling happier and healthier!
+These workouts definitely keep you in shape and feeling happier and healthier overall!

 If you would like the package with everything included (same five workouts plus a bonus abs workout, Tony’s On-The-Go Workout Cards, Pro-Grade Resistance Band Kit, Cardio Belt, Customized Workout Calendar, Rapid Results Guidebook, Tony’s 10-Minute Recipe Guide, and 2-Day Jump Start Plan) click here.